mmssr/mmssr.github.io/_posts/2021-02-04-Linux Command Line Cheatsheet.md

 gunzip tarball.tar.gz -- uncompresses file out of gzip, eg into tarball.tar
 tar -xvf tarball.tar -- unbundle file back into source
 To do both:
-tar xvzf compressedtarball.tar.gz -- uncompress and unbundle into source
+tar -xvzf compressedtarball.tar.gz -- uncompress and unbundle into source
 <h3>/* Misc Notes/Tips */</h3>
 Bash has several prompts can be edited:
 PS1 -- typical "waiting for command prompt, like ```username@hostname:~$```